18F/jekyll-oembed/README.md

 `jekyll_oembed` does not support customizing width, height, or adding any attributes directly to the embedded HTML.

+## Limitations

+Protected URLs: some URLs are private.
+If this is the case, oembed _may_ not function properly

 ## Attribution

 Thank you to: